2026

 Vytautas Galvanauskas,

-Vykantas Grincas, Rimvydas Simutis, Yuki Kagawa,
+Vykantas Grincas, Rimvydas Simutis, Yuki Kagawa, and

-and Masahiro Kino-oka: gCurrent state and
+Masahiro Kino-oka: “Current state and perspectives in

-processes in stirred-tank bioreactorsh, Biotechnol.
+stirred-tank bioreactors”, Biotechnol.
 Prog., Vol. 33, No. 2, pp. 355-364 (2017).

 67.